emlun/devious-digital-device/README.md

-(Name TBD) challenge for Midnight Sun CTF 2019
+"Devious Digital Device" challenge for Midnight Sun CTF 2019
 ---

-This repository contains the scripts and schematics used to create the (TBD) challenge for [Midnight Sun CTF][midnight-sun] 2019.
-A build log for the project can be found [here][build-log].
+This repository contains the scripts and schematics used to create the "Devious Digital Device" challenge for [Midnight Sun CTF][midnight-sun] 2019.
+A walkthrough of the design and development of the project can be found [here][build-log].

+`exploration/explore.m` can be run in [Octave][octave] or [MATLAB][matlab].
+The
-The (TBD) directory can be opened as a project in [KiCad][kicad].
+`midnight-sun-2019` directory can be opened as a project in [KiCad][kicad].
+All necessary resources should be included in the project or the KiCAD standard distribution; if they're not, please file a bug.

 All files in this repository are licensed under a [Creative Commons Attribution 4.0 International License][cc] unless noted otherwise.